 - You can add the color management node by dragging the node from the node repository and releasing it on its place between the Row Filter node and the Pie Chart node in the workflow when the connection turns out red.
 The red connection indicates that it is ready to accept the new node when you release the mouse click.

+In this way, you can easily create Workflow in KNIME Analytics.
 If you want to learn more, then check out our KNIME Crash Course to build high-quality and interactive KNIME Workflow to analyze any type of data.
 This certification training will offer you high-quality videos with 24 x 7 online support.